paco23ch/disaster_analysis/README.md

 The project contains three major components to cover the end-to-end work:

-  - Data Ingestion & Transformation: The first module will take care of loading the source messages and classifications, as well as do come cleanup and restructuring of the data, and then finally writing to a database for further use.
+  - **Data Ingestion & Transformation**: The first module will take care of loading the source messages and classifications, as well as do come cleanup and restructuring of the data, and then finally writing to a database for further use.
 The code & data files are stored in the `data` directory.
-  - Machine Learning Training Model: The second module will use the data ingested and transformed in the first step to train and improve a module.
+  - **Machine Learning Training Model**: The second module will use the data ingested and transformed in the first step to train and improve a module.
 The code & data files are stored in the `models` directory.
-  - Web application: The third module is a web application that will allow users to send any message and get it classified in any of the categories previously defined.
+  - **Web application**: The third module is a web application that will allow users to send any message and get it classified in any of the categories previously defined.
 The code is stored in the `app` directory.

 ## Project Files